dominickpastore/pymd4c/_sources/installation.rst.txt

    available).

 Regarding reason #2: Since this package contains C extensions, it is built as a platform wheel.
-Prebuilt packages are available for Python 3.6+ on the following platforms:
+Prebuilt packages are available for recent versions of Python on a variety of platforms.
+See the `files page on PyPI`_ for a full list.

-- Windows, 64-bit (amd64/x86-64) Python only.
-- Recent versions of macOS on Intel silicon [#m1]_
-- Most Linux distributions, 64-bit Python only (specifically, any distribution supported by manylinux2014_, amd64 architecture)

 Pip will automatically attempt to build from source on other platforms, but it will fail if the build dependencies are not available.
 See :ref:`prerequisites`